Get a Sick Note for Back Pain

 UK GMC Doctors

 Returning to work with ongoing back pain?
-You may also need a normal sick note, work adjustment certificate to request modified duties.
+You may also need a standard sick note for work, work adjustment certificate to request modified duties.

 Get your medical certificate delivered straight to your inbox from £37